 The best place to see the Aurora in Canada is in the Northwest Territories or Yukon Territory.
 Yukon Northern Lights viewing tours are available from Whitehorse.

 The Northern Lights can appear anytime in the sky between September and May.

 Seeing them in real life far surpasses watching a documentary.

 2- Go dogsledding

 Dog sledding is available just about anywhere in Canada in winter and shoulder seasons between October and April.

-Major ski resorts in British Columbia and Alberta (including Whistler, Sun Peaks and Lake Louise) offer dog sledding.
+The best ski resorts in Canada, including Whistler, Sun Peaks and Lake Louise also offer dog sledding.

 If you’re planning a skiing or snowboarding holiday you might want to fit in a half-day dog sled tour.